If you want to learn how to write a TV pilot, the first step is to read TV pilot scripts.

-Obviously, I’m not sharing any shows that haven’t aired yet and this is for educational purposes.
-Without further ado, here are the most requested pilot scripts.
+Obviously, I’m not sharing any TV pilot scripts for shows that haven’t aired yet and this is for educational purposes.
+Without further ado, here are the most requested TV pilot scripts.

 The Office pilot episode is a direct adaptation from the first episode of the British series.
 Although the episode was a ratings success, many critics criticized it as too much of a copy of the original.
 One critic stated, “Maybe, after The Office dies a quick death on NBC, the network will decide that trying to Americanize British TV comedies isn’t such a great idea.”

 Head writer Greg Daniels shared that the pilot episode was, “About two-thirds their version and one-third new stuff.
 It felt — every time you heard a line that you’d already seen on the English show, it was jarring.
 People were not loving that part of it, I would say.
 There was a lot of strategy behind it.
 Initially I figured we would try to sell this to HBO, but the person who loved it best was Kevin Reilly at FX.
 Then we were like, “All right, cool, FX.”
 But then he moved and became the head of NBC.
 So we were like, “NBC?”
 It didn’t seem like it would be the right home for this at the time.”